microsoft/vscode-docs/docs/tools/vscecli.md

 # vsce - Publishing Tool Reference

 [vsce](https://github.com/Microsoft/vsce) is the command line tool you'll use to publish extensions to the [Extension Gallery](/docs/editor/extension-gallery.md).
-You can also load extensions locally and share them view email or a UNC drive.
+You can also load extensions locally and share them via email or a UNC drive.

 ## Installation